raubsaurier/psych_bikes/README.md

 # psych_bikes
 Bike Project for Psych 448.
+We are using Divvy Bike share data for subgroup analysis.